 Preparation of San Biagio Cake

-First, we prepare the dough by combining all the indicated ingredients and mixing them, perhaps with a mixer, to receive a crumbly dough, but then we will pour it onto a work surface and work it to obtain a homogeneous ball.
+First, prepare the dough by combining all the indicated ingredients and mixing them, perhaps with a mixer, until you get a crumbly dough, which you will then pour onto a work surface and knead until you get a homogeneous ball.

 The amount of flour may vary depending on how you measure the wine.

-If you do not use a mixer, then combine the ingredients a little at a time, working them well.
+If you don’t use a mixer, then add the ingredients gradually, mixing them well.

-Once the dough is obtained, wrap it in plastic wrap and put it in the fridge to rest for about an hour.
+Once the dough is ready, wrap it in plastic wrap and refrigerate it for about an hour to rest.

-Take the now-rested dough, roll it out into a fairly thin sheet, and lay it on a greased and floured pan, or covered with parchment paper, or a mold like mine, 10.25 inches in diameter.
+Take the rested dough, roll it out into a fairly thin sheet, and place it on a greased and floured pan, or covered with parchment paper or a mold like mine, 10.2 inches in diameter.

-Cut off the excess dough, which we will use to decorate the top of the cake.
+Cut off the excess dough that will then be used to decorate the top of the cake.

-Prepare the filling by placing 2 eggs in a bowl, beating them with a fork, then adding the sugar and mixing well, adding the previously chopped chocolate and almonds, and mixing everything well.
+Prepare the filling by putting 2 eggs in a bowl, beat them with a fork, then add the sugar and mix well, add the previously chopped chocolate and almonds, and mix everything well.

 Pour the filling into the dough, leveling everything well.

-Now, with the remaining dough, we create thin strips of dough and place them on the cake as in the photo.
+Now with the remaining dough, make thin strips and place them on the cake as shown in the photo.

-With the strips, stay well on the edges of the cake; I did this, but during cooking, the strips tend to detach a lot from the edges because the filling will swell during cooking.
+Keep the strips well to the edges of the cake, although I did this, during baking the strips tend to detach quite a bit from the edges, because the filling will swell during baking.

-Once cooked, let it cool well and then sprinkle it with powdered sugar before serving.
+Once baked, let it cool well and then sprinkle it with powdered sugar before serving.